blueSparrow2000/multi-object-gravity-simulator/README.md

 ## Features
 - (key up, down, right, left): camara movement
-- (mouse click on a matter): lock center on a matter, click again to unlock
+- (mouse click on a matter): lock center on a matter, click again to unlock (resizing window also unlocks)
 - (mouse wheel): zoom in and zoom out
 - (mouse click&drag): camara movement
 - press 'v' to toggle VERBOSE and UI